javedahmed08900/n8nProjects./3- Weather Prediction AI Agent/Weather Prediction Agent Summary.md

 -  SerpAPI & Wikipedia Integrations for live weather data and factual enhancement.
 -  Used Simple Memory, It can be customized.

-# **Objective**

-The main objective of the Weather Prediction Agent project is to develop an intelligent, AI-based system that simplifies access to accurate and timely weather information.
-The assistant aims to enhance user experience by delivering location-specific forecasts, actionable safety advice, and reliable meteorological insights.
-By combining AI reasoning with real-time data retrieval, the project demonstrates how automation can make complex information easily understandable and accessible through natural conversation.

 # **Key Features**